dgreene1/environment-enforcer/README.md

 ## Usage / Examples

 1. run `npm install environment-enforcer`
 2. Create a single file that will provide your code access to your environment files.
-Let's call it `environmentVariables.ts`
+Let's call it `wrappedEnvVars.ts`
 3. Import this macro and pass it the interface that defines all of the environment variables you require to be present at runtime.

 ```ts